April rail strikes: When is the drivers’ walk-out and how will it impact passengers?

 Friday 5 April

-“Avanti West Coast services on the days either side of the strike will also be affected,” the West Coast main line operator says.
+“Avanti West Coast services on the days either side of the strike will also be affected,” the West Coast main line operator said.

-Chiltern Railways warns people who are thinking of switching to its London-Birmingham service: “Essential travel only, due to strike action on other operators.”
+Chiltern Railways warned people who are thinking of switching to its London-Birmingham service: “Essential travel only, due to strike action on other operators.”

 Saturday 6 April

-LNER will run a skeleton service on core lines between around 7am and 7pm.
+LNER is running a skeleton service on core lines between around 7am and 7pm.
 Its main Edinburgh-Newcastle-York-London line will have at least one train an hour, with some additional trains on the southern part of the network.

 GWR will run no long-distance trains, but will connect Reading with Oxford and Basingstoke, as well as a link from Bristol to Cardiff and some branch routes in Devon and Cornwall.